Nursery Curriculum

 Physical Development

 Children develop their gross motor skills to build core strength and fine motor skills to develop hand eye coordination essential for later writing.
-By prioritising active play, we don't only support healthy bodies we help develop their spatial awareness, independence and resilience they need to suuceed in other areas of their education.
+By prioritising active play, we don't only support healthy bodies we help develop their spatial awareness, independence and resilience they need to succeed in other areas of their education.

 Early literacy